-Opioid and Opiates Addiction
+Opioid and Opiate Abuse and Addiction in Colorado

 In Colorado, including in major metro areas like Colorado Springs, Boulder, and Denver, there has been an increase in the use of heroin and other opioids including prescription painkillers.
 Overdose deaths have gone down somewhat but still remain very high.
 It’s not only Colorado facing a problem with opioids, as the nation is currently focusing its attention on combating the problem plaguing so many states.